Enjoy our Moving Tips For Senior Moving to make your senior transition an easy one.

 Stay In Touch

 - Be proactive about your relocation.
 Alert your friends, family, and neighbors of your new location.
 Send out announcements about your address and or Phone number changes.
 Consider porting your long-time home phone number to a cell phone, so your friends and family can still reach you at the same phone number.
-File a change of address at the post office to assure all of your mail gets forwarded to you in your new location.
+File a change of address at the post office.
+Do this so that all of your mail is forwarded to your new location.

 Hire Professional Movers